laurenallegra/project-two-client/README.md

-# Project 2: Full-Stack Application
+# Capstone Project: Full-Stack Application

 Live application:

 Back-end repository: https://github.com/laurenallegra/project-two-rails-api

 ## About

-GoYoga is a very simple app that allows users to view a simple table of yoga poses--with English and Sanskrit names--and create a list of favorite poses.
+GoYoga is a simple app that allows users to create a table of their favorite yoga poses, and  After signing up and loggging view a table of yoga poses--labeled with both their English and Sanskrit names--and create a table of their favorite poses.
-After signing-up and logging-in, a user can add and delete poses to their list;
+After signing up and logging in, a user can add and delete poses to their "Favorite Poses" table;
-change a pose in their list (by updating what is currently called a user-pose);
+change a pose in their list (by updating what is called a "user-pose");
 delete a pose from the list; and view the list of all their current favorite poses.

 ## Features

 - User Authentication: sign-up, sign-in, sign-out, and change password
 - Basic CRUD actions: create, edit, view, and delete poses on their "My Favorite Poses" list, aka "user-poses"
+- Auto-generate random sequences of Favorite Poses by simply clicking a button

 ## Technologies Used